Raghucharan16/Raghucharan16/Readme.md

 ## About me

 I'm Venkata Raghu Charan Narra.
-A CSE UnderGraduate, Volunteer of [GDG Vizag](https://gdg.community.dev/gdg-vizag/) (Vizag) and GCCP facilitator at [GVP](https://www.gvpce.ac.in/).
+A CSE UnderGraduate, Volunteer at [GDG Vizag](https://gdg.community.dev/gdg-vizag/) (Vizag) and GCCP facilitator at [GVP](https://www.gvpce.ac.in/).
 Community is :heart:.
-#### I believe Learning in public is the most effective standard of knowing or learning a thing.
+#### I believe Learning in public is the most effective standard of knowing or learning any new concept.

 I ocassionally blog about Tech stack at [Hashnode](https://nvrc.hashnode.dev/).
 - 🌱 I’m currently learning Android.
-- 👯 I’m looking to collaborate for Machine Learning projects/ Topics {any thing like deeplearning, GAN, VAN, Generative AI 💁}.
+- 👯 I’m looking to collaborate for Machine Learning projects/ Topics {deeplearning, GAN, VAN, Generative AI 💁}.
 - 😄 Pronouns: he/him